-This was the issue before the Fair Work Commission in the recent decision of Con Perry v ComfortDelGro Cabcharge Pty Ltd T/A Hillsbus Co Pty Ltd.
+This was the issue before the Fair Work Commission in the decision of Con Perry v ComfortDelGro Cabcharge Pty Ltd T/A Hillsbus Co Pty Ltd.

 Mr Perry was employed as a bus driver for Hillsbus.
 On 21 October 2015, a passenger complained that they had seen Mr Perry touching his phone on two separate occasions.

 Following this, Mr Perry was suspended by Hillsbus who cited that his performance fell short of the standards expected by the company.
 Hillsbus referred to the Road Rules 2014 (NSW) which prohibits the use of mobile phones, including listening to music whilst operating a vehicle.
 In addition, the Hillsbus Drivers Guide and Policy prohibited bus drivers from using mobile phones or similar device whilst operating a bus.

 Mr Perry represented himself before the commission, alleging that his dismissal was unfair and sought to be reinstated to his position.